khj1977/toy_framework/README.md

 - http://xxx.yyy/index.php?m=sample_app&c=ScaffoldTwoColTest&a=klist

 This indicates module is sample_app, controller is ScaffoldTwoColTest and action is klist.
 As reader understands, actually, this framework deploys HMVC. mod_rewrite for Apache could be used for cool URL.
-However, author thinks that this way of access to web application is more flexible and thus way is used.
+However, author thinks that this way of access to web application is more flexible and thus this way is used.

 ## Comment for how to run
 In BaseConfig.php, there are part to determine config file name.
 See the following: